Rumpunzel/rpg-thingy/playing-the-game/skill-tests.md

 When you decline the opportunity to succeed at a cost, you take responsibility to keep the story moving forward into a different direction.

-When you succeed at a cost, you still mark **XP** as you still have technically failed the challenge.

 ### Let It Ride

 When you fail a challenge, you may not repeat the challenge with the same skill and attribute again until something fundamentally changes about the situation.
 You may attempt a different attribute but the difficulty of the challenge might increase as your previous attempt might have created a new trait.